GabeScott/standard-works-vault/General Conference/2021 October - A Faithful Search Rewarded.md

 # A Faithful Search Rewarded

-*By Patricio M. Giuffra - Of the Seventy*
+By Elder Patricio M. Giuffra - *Of the Seventy*

 *Given in the October session of the 2021 General Conference*

+>*I invite us all to continually increase our faith in Christ, who continues to change the lives of all who seek Him.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2021/10/17giuffra?lang=eng)